-2 Included in the above are impaired facilities of \$9 million in securitisation entities which Macquarie has made an APS 120 Attachment B paragraph 23 election to be included in the Banking Regulatory Group.
+Included in the above are assets of \$6,425 million in securitisation entities which Macquarie has made an APS 120 Attachment B paragraph 23 election to be include in the Banking Regulatory Group.

-3 Included in the above are past due facilities of \$31 million in securitisation entities which Macquarie has made an APS 120 Attachment B paragraph 23 election to be included in the Banking Regulatory Group.
+Included in the above are impaired facilities of \$14 million in securitisation entities which Macquarie has made an APS 120 Attachment B paragraph 23 election to be include in the Banking Regulatory Group.